LeonardoArantes/microsservices/README.md

 # future updates

-- implementation of basic models in microsserviceDB
+- implementation of basic models in microsserviceDB ( in progress )
+    - implemented Entity, Repository, simple Enum
 - implementation of RESTful patterns in microsservice-RESTful
 - implementation of tests unit tests, integration tests using test containers
 - implementation of a communication between microsservices